HOW DOES IT WORK?

 Partnering PLAY communities are located far and wide in four provinces across Canada:

-Below is a map of all of the communities and urban organizations we are partnering with for the 2015/2016 year:
+Below is a map of all of our communities and urban organizations partners from the 2015/2016 year:

 WHO ENABLES US TO PLAY?